spikedoanz/spikedoanz.github.io/content/attention-is-logarithmic.md

 stay within L2-ish cache for the depth complexity bounds to hold. nice memory patterns usually come for free for (dense) tensors.

+## so why isn't attention logarithmic?

+the truth is, since attention requires at least partially materializing QK^T (which is usually (very big integer, very big integer) this will almost certainly overfill your L2 cache (which either forces you to do compute in memory an OOM slower, or, forces you to turn it into a sequential problem by **sharding the QK^T matrix into partially associative chunks to pass into softmax**[^1]).

+which means that for regular computers, the depth complexity for attention is more something like O(n log n). though this in no way is an irreducible problem, for which i have some speculative solutions in the next section.

 ## speculations on future compute?

 so, what does this mean for current chips and future chips?